-Men suffer more severe symptoms than women

-32% more working men than women experience symptoms of clinically significant depression

-Almost half of all working men suffering moderate to severe depression versus one-third of women (34%) suffering the same (scoring 3+ on the PHQ-2 test).
+Men suffer more severe symptoms than women 32% more working men than women experience symptoms of clinically significant depression Almost half of all working men screened positive for symptoms of depression versus one-third of women (34%) (scoring 3+ on the PHQ-2 test).
+Similarly, 43% of men versus 37% women screened positive for symptoms of anxiety.

-Similarly, 43% of men versus 37% women screened as suffering moderate to severe anxiety.
-30% more women suffer anxiety at mild levels, with over 3 in 10 women (31%) scoring a 2 on the GAD-2 test.
 Traditional gender stereotypes explain some of this difference, with men tending to internalize problems more than women, who are more comfortable finding safe and judgment-free audiences for emoting and building social bonds.
 While mental health issues are gender-neutral, employers will need to reimagine what gender inclusive support looks like.
+27% 24%